Chapter Two / Test Run

 The intercom buzzed again.
 “Prince Liam is here, ma’am.”

 Before she could say, “Send him in,” the door to the outer office burst open.
-Surprised and delighted, Talty jumped from her chair.
+Surprised and delighted, she jumped from her chair.
 She hadn’t seen much of her brother lately.
 His calendar, as crammed as her own in their parents’ absence, had kept him and his again-pregnant wife uncommonly busy.

-Yet Liam seemed undaunted by his excess royal chores.
-A brilliant young lawyer and well-known teller of Irish folktales, he projected the air of a confident young man whom nothing and no one could hurry.
+Yet Liam seemed undaunted by his extra royal chores.
+A savvy young lawyer and well-known teller of Irish folktales, he projected the air of a confident young man whom nothing and no one could hurry.
 His thick, well-styled hair, the same chestnut brown as Talty’s, could do with a trim, but he stood tall and handsome in his dark-brown suit and houndstooth tie.
 He wore contacts instead of his gold-rimmed glasses, and mischief charged his affable grin.

-With the seeds of an idea sprouting, Talty stepped from behind her desk and extended her hand.
+Talty stepped from behind her desk and extended her hand.
 “Howya, Li.”

 He drew her fingers to his lips for a quick peck.
 “I’m well, Lady Sister.
 Maura and I are off to launch the National Garden Show in a few minutes, but I wanted to stop by and wish you luck on your visit to Galway.
 Is your speech ready?”